 - Begin by slicing the meat thin, about ¼ – 1/3 of an inch thick.

 - Remove any fat left on the meat, and then dry it by hanging over a fire, in the sun, in a dehydrator, or in an oven.
 Hanging the strips on thin branches or racks a few feet above a fire is the traditional way, but can take over 12 hours to completely dry.

 - Once fully dried out, pulverize the meat into a powder.
 With modern conveniences, you can use a food processor or grinder to mill it into a fine powder.
 Alternatively, you can use a mortar and pestle or simply crush it repeatedly between stones.
-These options are more labour intensive but can be done off the grid without any electricity.
-If you are adding berries to your recipe, they need to be dried and pulverized as well.
+Although more labor-intensive, this step can be completed by hand.
+And if you are adding berries to your recipe, they need to be dried and pulverized as well.

 - Prepare the fat separately by rendering it in a pot at a low temperature until it stops bubbling.

 - Drain it through a strainer to remove any solids.